vdaas/vald/docs/guides/configurations.md

 Metrics servers are useful for debugging and monitor Vald components.
 There are two types of metrics servers, pprof and Prometheus.

-pprof server is a server that implemented using golang's net/http/pprof package.
+pprof server is a server that implemented using Go's net/http/pprof package.
 You can use [google's pprof][google-pprof] to analyze the profiling data exported from it.

 Prometheus server is a [Prometheus][prometheus-io] exporter.